theriley106/turo_analytics/README.md

 <h3 align="center">/api/?filter={}&keyword={}&values={},{}&limit={}</h3>

 I wrote the API to make it easier to interact with the dataset.
-It's a simple Flask-Based REST API that will return specified vehicle paramaters based on the filters in the URL parameters.
+It's a simple Flask-Based REST API that will return specified vehicle information based on the filters and parameters you use in the URL.
 GET and POST methods are both supported.

 ### Examples:

-<h4 align="center">/api/?filter=vehicle_make&keyword=Tesla&values=vehicle_model,rate_daily&limit=5</h3>
+<h4 align="center">/api/?filter=vehicle_make&keyword=Tesla&values=vehicle_model,rate_daily&limit=5</h4>

 ```javascript
 {